A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Minimal Subset Approach

 \subsection{Redundancy in Keyframes}

-The frequency of a sensor, the platform's speed, and the environmental characteristics can cause keyframe samples to capture redundant information if they are too closely spaced, with more details available on~\cite{stathoulopoulos2024sample}.
+The frequency of a sensor, the platform's speed, and the environmental characteristics can cause keyframe samples to capture redundant information if they are too closely spaced.
 To address this, we define redundancy within a keyframe set and propose a metric to quantify it based on the descriptor space.
 A keyframe $\mathbf{k}$ is redundant within a set $\mathbf{K}$ if its removal does not affect the loop closure edge set $\mathcal{L}$ and does not create discontinuities in the map representation:

 where $\bar{\mathbf{K}} = \mathbf{K} \,\backslash \{\mathbf{k}\}$.
+Here, “$\backslash$” denotes set difference: remove $\mathbf{k}$ from $\mathbf{K}$.
 The spatial constraint in Eq.~(\ref{eq:constrain}) ensures comprehensive map coverage and that consecutive odometry edges can be computed safely.
-The lower and upper pose distances, $\delta_{l}$ and $\delta_{u}$, usually range from 1 to 5 meters~\cite{ma2022overlaptrans}.
 We quantify redundancy in a keyframe set using a metric that captures the similarity between consecutive keyframes, utilizing any similarity function $f_\sigma$, provided by the corresponding descriptor extraction framework:

 where $0 < \rho_{\tau}(\mathbf{K}) \leqslant 1$ and $N$ is the number of keyframes in $\mathbf{K}$.
 Higher values indicate greater redundancy.